5 Behaviors to Help Prevent Cancer

-It’s estimated that human behavior causes 50 to 75 percent of cancer deaths in the United States.
+It’s estimated that human behavior causes 40 to 50% of cancer deaths in the United States.
 If you think about that, it means our lifestyle choices can significantly affect a future cancer diagnosis.
 That means there’s a lot we can do for cancer prevention.

 Although not all cancers can be prevented, there are some measures we can take to greatly reduce our risk of certain types, particularly lung and skin cancers, two of the most common.

 Avoid all tobacco.
 This includes cigarettes, cigars and smokeless tobacco.
-Tobacco accounts for at least 30 percent of cancer deaths.
+Tobacco accounts for at least 30% of cancer deaths.
 It causes not only lung cancer but also head and neck, bladder and pancreatic cancers.
 If you smoke, quit.
 There are many resources to assist in quitting.

 Eat plenty of fruits, vegetables and whole grains.
 Fruits and vegetables are packed with nutrients and phytochemicals (plant chemicals) that fight cancer.
 Eat at least 2½ cups of fruits and vegetables per day.
 The more the better.
 Avoid processed meats, such as bacon, hot dogs and salami; these have nitrates that have been linked to cancer.
 Limit red meat consumption to two servings or fewer per week.

 Limit alcohol intake.
 Alcohol increases the risk of mouth, throat, esophagus, liver, breast and colon cancers.
 Women should limit intake to one drink per day, and men, two drinks.
 A drink equals 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.